 - HEMA Sword for Tournaments – Sabre Category

 - How to pick the best HEMA sword for your needs?

 Finding the Best HEMA Sword in 2020 for Each Tournament Category

 With so many great options in the market, finding the top HEMA sword for the category in which you want to compete, can be a time-consuming task.
-That’s why we decided to prepare this article and now all have to do is take a couple of minutes to go through it keenly.
+That’s why we decided to prepare this article, and now all you have to do is take a couple of minutes to go through it keenly.

 Every section was divided into 3 categories:

 - Budget Pick – in this category you can find a HEMA sword which is still suitable for the tournaments, but cheaper than others.

 - No-Limits Pick – in this category you can find a HEMA sword which we suggest that you buy if money isn’t a problem.

 - Value Pick – in this category you can find a HEMA sword which has the best price-performance ratio.
 It’s also the most important category for you because sometimes there isn’t a vast difference price-wise between a budget and value pick, so it’s worth checking them both.